Steve-651/mcp-youtube/README.md

 This project is a TypeScript implementation of a Minimal Communication Protocol (MCP) server.
 It is designed to download YouTube videos and provides utilities for AI understanding of the content.
 Current feature scope includes metadata, and transcriptions.

+## Transcript Format Notes

+The transcripts extracted from YouTube videos use the original VTT (WebVTT) timestamp format and preserve YouTube's auto-generated caption structure.
+This means:

+- Timestamps are in `HH:MM:SS.mmm` format (e.g., `"00:01:23.456"`)
+- Some segments may contain overlapping or duplicated text due to YouTube's captioning system creating "bridging" segments
+- This redundancy is intentionally preserved as it provides additional context and temporal precision that can be useful for LLM analysis
+- File sizes may be larger due to this redundancy, but the extra data helps maintain the complete temporal flow of speech

 ## Project Structure

 - `src/server.ts`: Main entry point for the MCP server.
 Initializes the server and listens for incoming connections.